EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 We also learned a few things about the general limitations of the GPU computations in OpenCL:
 1. You can't enqueue new kernel jobs from within a GPU kernel.
 2. You can't use recursion.
-3. You need to have all input datastructures be arrays.
+3. You need to have all input data structures be arrays.

-And one thing that we all learned is that GPU acceleration is actually pretty accessible: as long as you have a parallelizeable operation and working knowledge of the OpenCL library its very feasible to parallelize computation with the GPU.
+And one thing that we all learned is that GPU acceleration is actually pretty accessible: as long as you have a parallelize-able operation and working knowledge of the OpenCL library its very feasible to parallelize computation with the GPU.

 ## Results